 At OCH Regional Medical Center, we know recovering from a heart attack or heart procedure requires teamwork.
 It takes a patient who’s willing to make the effort.
 It takes the support of family and friends.
 It takes medical supervision from the patient’s physician.
 And to achieve the fullest possible recovery, it takes cardiac rehabilitation services.

-OCH’s Cardiac Rehabilitation Program is a supervised education and exercise program for those who have experienced illness associated with cardiovascular disease, including chest pain, heart attack, coronary bypass surgery, stents, valve replacement and heart transplant.
+OCH’s Cardiac Rehabilitation Program is a supervised education and exercise program for those who have experienced illness associated with cardiovascular disease, heart failure, angioplasty, including chest pain, heart attack, coronary bypass surgery, stents, valve replacement and heart transplant.
 The goal of the program is to restore participants to an optimal level of health, so they may perform activities of daily living, return to work, improve cardiovascular conditioning and meet their personal goals.

 For more information about OCH’s Cardiac Rehabilitation, contact Jordan Vance, RN, at 615-2625.